Dan M. Rooney: Early life and college

-Daniel Milton Rooney was born in Pittsburgh, Pennsylvania, the son of Kathleen (née McNulty) and Pittsburgh Steelers' owner Art Rooney.
+Daniel Milton Rooney was born in Pittsburgh, the son of Kathleen (née McNulty) and Pittsburgh Steelers' owner Art Rooney.
 In the Steelers organization, Rooney was involved in many aspects of the franchise from the time he was a young boy, often assisting his father at Pitt Stadium and Forbes Field.
 He grew up in the North Side neighborhood of Pittsburgh and attended North Catholic High School where he excelled as the team's quarterback.
 He was also the coach for the St. Peter's Elementary school football team, which was quarterbacked by future CIA Director and lifelong friend Michael Hayden.
 Rooney was mentored by Fran Fogerty, Joe Carr and Ed Kiely.
 These men assisted in teaching him the business of football.

 Rooney attended Duquesne University, majoring in accounting.
 During his time at Duquesne, he was briefly a classmate of future Steelers head coach Bill Cowher's father, Laird Cowher.
 Rooney graduated with a degree in accounting in 1954.